neumino/neumino.github.io/movies.md

-### Hereditary
+### Kaala
-*Released on 2018-06-04, vote average 6.5*
+*Released on 2018-06-07, vote average 5*

-After their reclusive grandmother passes away, the Graham family tries to escape the dark fate they&#39;ve inherited.
+A gangster from Tirunelveli, who is the King of Dharavi, fights for keeping the land safe from mighty politicians and the land mafia.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/V6wWKNij_1M?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/pSnMt6h6zk0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>